arice/arice.github.io/README.md

-# docs
-Bits of public-oriented documentation
+Consisting of bits of public-oriented documentation of things I've learned running my Apple-focused MSP and consulting business.